ampache/ampache.org-api/content/index.md

 * 4.2.0-release
 * 4.2.1-release
 * 4.2.2-release
+* Ampache develop

-Ampache Provides an API for pulling out it's meta data in the form of simple XML documents.
+Ampache Provides an API for pulling out it's meta data in the form of XML and JSON documents.
 This was originally created for use by [Amarok](http://amarok.kde.org/), but there is no reason it couldn't be used to create other front-ends to the Ampache data.
-Access to the API is controlled by the Internal [Access Control Lists](api-acls).
-The KEY defined in the ACL is the passphrase that must be used to establish an API session.
+Access to the API is controlled by the Internal [Access Control Lists](http://ampache.org/api/api-acls).
+The KEY defined in the
+ACL is the passphrase that must be used to establish an API session.
 Currently all requests are limited to a maximum of 5000 results for performance reasons.
 To get additional results pass offset as an additional parameter.

 If you have any questions or requests for this API please submit a [Feature Request](https://github.com/ampache/ampache/issues/new?assignees=&labels=&template=feature_request.md&title=%5BFeature+Request%5D).
 All dates in the API calls should be passed as [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) dates.

 ## Sending Handshake Request

-Multiple authentication methods are available, described in the next sections.
+Multiple authentication methods are available, described in the following sections.

 ### User / Password